Puerto Rico Motorcycle Bill of Sale — Free Template, DTOP-DIS-260-Compatible

 What is the sales tax on a motorcycle sale in Puerto Rico?

-Puerto Rico collects sales tax on vehicle sales at the time of title transfer.
-Check the Puerto Rico DMV for the current rate.
+Puerto Rico charges 11.5% sales tax on private vehicle sales, calculated on the purchase price and collected at title transfer.
+The title transfer fee is $50.
 The buyer typically pays sales or use tax at the DMV when registering the motorcycle in their name.
 Private-party sales between immediate family members may qualify for a gift exemption — confirm eligibility with the Puerto Rico DMV before the transaction.

 How long do I have to transfer the motorcycle title in Puerto Rico?